It’s all about transition…

 Super fund members drawing a pension from their fund pay no tax on the income they receive if they are aged 60 or over.
 Between preservation age and 60 – tax is payable on the taxable portion of the income received by the member, but there is a corresponding tax rebate or offset of 15 per cent.

 Back in the early days of TTR – it didn’t take too long for people to realise that to access an income stream under TTR rules there was no requirement to actually reduce your working hours.
-You could commence a TTR pension even if you are continuing to work full time.
+You could commence a TTR pension even if you are continuing to work

 So now a person who had reached their preservation age could start drawing a tax effective income from their super, and use it to supplement other income.